India-China tensions drive Ladakh infrastructure overhaul | DW | 23.06.2021

 Pangong Tso lake, the world's highest blue-water endorheic lake spanning eastern Ladakh and West Tibet at an elevation of 14,000 feet (4,270 meters) above the sea level, was a widely publicized friction point between the troops of both countries last year.

 Work on an erstwhile narrow unpaved road running parallel to the south bank of the lake has started since then.
-A 24-foot-wide blacktopped road has come up to the LAC, connecting the villages of Man, Merak, and Chushul.
+A 24-foot-wide (7-meter) blacktopped road has come up to the LAC, connecting the villages of Man, Merak and Chushul.

 The lake is also a world-famous tourist destination.
 Since January, one-third of the Pangong Tso lake that remains in Indian control has been opened by New Delhi for tourism.
 The movement of tourists is being allowed up to Merak, a picturesque village of about 40 houses on the south bank of the lake.